 Create an hypergraph

 Creating an hypergraph is straightforward:

 This assigns a hypergraph instance to

-hg, which is physically stored as ‘example.hg’.
+hg, which is physically stored as ‘example.db’.
 If this hypergraph already exists, it is simply opened.
-If it does not exist, and empty one is created.
+If it does not exist, an empty one is created.

 Let’s create a parser to obtain an hyperedge from a sentence, and then add it to the hypergraph: